-Taking your little one on holiday for the first time is a special and exciting adventure.
-Your whole family gets to spend quality time together, and you can introduce the new member of your family to a different culture – all those new sights, sounds and tastes to explore!
+Taking your little one on holiday for the first time needn’t be a daunting experience.
+If you select the right place, it can be an exciting adventure and a fabulous way for the whole family to spend quality time together, as well as introducing the newest member of your family to a different culture – all those new sights, sounds and tastes to explore!

-If you’re planning to take your new family on holiday, there can be few better places to choose than the Greek islands.
-There are stunning, sandy beaches to relax on, protected by coves and caves and fringed by clean, crystal clear waters gently lapping at the shoreline – perfect for safe swimming and paddling.
-There’s lots to explore from quaint, colourful villages and idyllic fishing harbours where you’ll be sure to receive a warm welcome, to the ancient ruins of past civilisations.
+If you’re lucky enough not to be tied to school holiday dates, then there can be few better places to choose than the Greek islands, since they are easily accessible from most UK airports, have a relatively short flight time, and generally reliable for warm sunshine April to October.
+Not to mention the fact that there are stunning, sandy beaches to relax on, fringed by clean, crystal clear waters gently lapping at the shoreline – mostly perfect for safe swimming and paddling.
+Plus, there’s lots to explore from quaint, colourful villages and idyllic fishing harbours where you’ll be sure to receive a warm welcome, to the ancient ruins of past civilisations.

 If you’re planning a holiday to one or more of the Greek Islands, here’s our definitive guide to the best Greek islands for families with young children.